Whole roasted crickets have a nice crunch that can be a great addition to many dishes.

 What are legs and wings good for?

-If you are adding roasted crickets to dishes that you are cooking, removing the legs and wings is not such an issue because they will soften a little bit in cooking.
-It is usually only when you are serving them whole and by themselves.
+If adding roasted crickets while cooking, removing legs and wings is not such an issue as they will soften a bit during the cooking process.